h-escoffier/Sepsis_CNNect/README.md

 The 1-D CNN should be able to capture information in the temporality of the different measures for a single patient.

 ### Dataset:
+The data for this study was obtained from two geographically distinct U.S. hospital systems with two different electronic medical record systems: Beth Israel Deaconess Medical Center and Emory University Hospital.
+These data were collected over the past decade with approval from the appropriate Institutional Review Boards and contained labels for 40,336 patients from the two hospital systems.

+The data consists of a combination of hourly vital sign summaries, lab values, and static patient descriptions, including a total of 40 clinical variables: 8 vital sign variables, 26 laboratory variables, and 6 demographic variables (Table 1).
+Altogether, these data include over 2.5 million hourly time windows and 15 million data points.

 ### Preprocessing:
 First part of the preprocess is to be done in the Preprocess_CNN_ML iPython notebook (most of the useful code is in bash).